 Fill Out and Submit Your Dual Enrollment Approval Form

-High school and home schooled students are required to complete and submit the High School Dual Enrollment Approval Form.
-A completed approval form must be submitted for each semester of enrollment prior to registering for classes.
-Approval for multiple semesters up to an entire academic year (fall, spring, and summer) may be provided on one form by indicating all three semesters on the same form.
+High school and home-schooled students are required to complete and submit the online High School Dual Enrollment Approval Form.
+A completed approval form must be submitted for each semester as the form is used to register the student for their desired course(s).

 Complete a Release of Information Form (Optional)